celestiaorg/CIPs/cips/cip-25.md

 - [CIP-21](./cip-21.md): Introduce blob type with verified signer
 - [CIP-24](./cip-24.md): Versioned Gas Scheduler Variables
-- CIP-XX: limiting compute per block
+- CIP-TBD: limiting compute per block

 All of the above CIPs are state breaking, and thus require a breaking network upgrade.
 The activation of this network upgrade will be different from previous network upgrades, as described in [CIP-10](./cip-10.md).

 ## Rationale

-This CIP provides a complete list of breaking changes for the Peppermint upgrade, along with links to those CIPs.
+This CIP provides a complete list of breaking changes for the Ginger upgrade, along with links to those CIPs.

 ## Security Considerations